 |---|---|

-| Operating Voltage | 3.3V to 5V |
+| Operating Voltage | 3.3V – 5V DC |

-| Output Type | Digital |
+| Output Type | Digital and Analog |

 | Pin Type | VCC, GND, DO, AO |

-| Sensor Type | Ball tilt switch |
+| Sensor Type | Ball Tilt Switch |

-| Pin | 4-PINs |
+| Number of Pins | 4 |

 Applications: